Information, entropy and the paradox of choice: A model for understanding human choice behavior: Methods

+Relative entropy is non-negative and equals zero if and only if $\mathcal{P}^{\prime} = \mathcal{P}$.
+Using Shannon entropy, effective information can equivalently be expressed as~\cite{balduzzi2008integrated}:

+where $H_{\rm max} = \log_2(N)$ corresponds to the maximum entropy of an equiprobable distribution, and $H_{\rm obs}$ is the Shannon entropy of the observed choice distribution given by Eq.~(\ref{eq:1}).
+We argue that effective information defined in Eq.~(\ref{eq:4}) serves as an appropriate and quantitative metric for assessing choice satisfaction, as it captures the degree to which an individual's preference distribution departs from a baseline state of indifference.

-\subsection{Optimal choice set size}
+\subsubsection{Optimal choice set size}

-To account for various factors such as an individual's limited cognitive capacity for computation or time constraints in the decision-making process, we assume that there is an optimal choice set size ($m$) - which could be, in principle, different for each individual - representing the point at which the individual is able to single out her best option with a higher probability.
-In this context, the optimal choice set size serves as the turning point for the choice satisfaction function such that when $N \leq m$ the information represented in Eq.~(\ref{eq:2}) (which reflects satisfaction) is a monotonically increasing function of choice set size, i.e., for $N < N^{\prime}$:
+To account for cognitive limitations and time constraints in decision making, we assume the existence of an optimal choice set size ($m$) which represents the set size at which an individual can reliably identify her preferred option.
+In experimental data, $m$ can be estimated from observed choice behavior; in the model, it serves as the turning point for the inverted U-shaped relationship between choice satisfaction and set size.
+For choice sets smaller than or equal to the optimal size ($N \leq m$), effective information, $I$ in Eq.~(\ref{eq:4}), increases monotonically with set size.
+That is, for $N < N^\prime \leq m$:

-where $\mathcal{P}$ and $\mathcal{P}^{\prime}$ are two arbitrary probability distributions corresponding to choice sets of size $N$ and $N^{\prime}$, respectively.
-Conversely, for $N > m$, the choice set becomes too large, making it difficult for the individual to easily single out her best option due to limited cognitive capacity or time constraints.
-As a result, some choices may not be adequately evaluated.
-We denote these unprocessed or \textit{missed choices} by $n = N - m$, and assume they are equally probable, as the individual lacks information about them and, therefore, has no preference among them.
-Consequently, for $N > m$, the information becomes a monotonically decreasing function of choice set size, i.e., for $N < N^{\prime}$:
+where $\mathcal{P}$ and $\mathcal{P}^\prime$ are the choice probability distributions for set sizes $N$ and $N^\prime$, respectively.
+For choice sets larger than the optimal size ($N > m$), cognitive constraints prevent complete evaluation of all options.
+We denote the number of unprocessed or \textit{missed choices} as $s = N - m$, assuming they are assigned equal probabilities due to lack of preference.
+Consequently, effective information decreases monotonically with set size, such that for $N > N^\prime > m$:

-where the combination of these conditions results in a choice satisfaction that is an inverted U-shaped function of choice set size.
+Together, these conditions produce an inverted U-shaped relationship between choice satisfaction and choice set size, with maximal satisfaction occurring near $N^* = m$.